Glossary

 Instruction

+Instruction is the generic term used to describe Questions and Actions.
 An Instruction is sent to one or more clients, and will yield one or more responses.

 Instruction Definitions

 Instruction Definitions are retrieved from the Core by the Switch.
-They define the type and functionality of the instructions and are used to control the clients to respond in the appropriate way.
+They define the type and functionality of the Instructions and are used to control the clients to respond in the appropriate way.

 Instruction Definition Files